paparent/waif/README.md

 #### Consistent service names mean you can swap out implementations.

-There may be multiple implementation for common service types.
+There may be multiple implementations for common service types.

 Store services are the one that come to mind here.
 By using a 'store' service
 to interact with our database, we gain the ability to swap out the mongodb